-DO...
+DO.

-- serve nutritious foods that are preserved with salt, such as cheese, ham, bacon and Marmite - use herbs and spices rather than salt to flavour your cooking - choose canned food that is unsalted or low in salt - read the label on packaged foods and choose those that are lower in sodium or salt
+- serve nutritious foods that are preserved with salt, such as cheese, ham, bacon and Marmite BUT: - use herbs and spices rather than salt to flavour your cooking - choose canned food that is unsalted or low in salt - compare the labels on packaged foods and choose those that are lower in sodium or salt

-DON'T...
+DON'T.

-- · add salt to food at the table - give your toddler salty snacks such as crisps - give your toddler adult ready meals or takeaway food regularly.
+- add salt to food at the table - give your toddler salty snacks such as crisps - give your toddler adult ready meals or takeaway food regularly.
 If you do, then serve a small portion and use extra vegetables to make up the difference - buy food with added salt if it already contains cheese, ham or bacon.
-Added salt is listed in the ingredients
+Added salt should be listed in the ingredients